-For those considering seeking Social Security Disability alongside a personal injury settlement or judgement, Fayetteville Social Security Disability attorney Ken Kieklak has put together this information you may need to know.
+For those considering seeking Social Security Disability alongside a personal injury settlement or judgement, Fayetteville AR disability lawyer Ken Kieklak has put together this information you may need to know.
 For a free consultation on your Arkansas personal injury lawsuit or disability application in Arkansas, call Ken Kieklak, Attorney at Law, today.

 Are SSI and Settlement Money Compatible?

 If you are applying to get Social Security benefits like Supplemental Security Income, one of the factors the Social Security Administration will consider is your need.
 The SSA only pays benefits to those who truly need the money.
 As part of this determination, the SSA looks at how much income you make in a usual month.
 In 2017, if you make more than $1,170 per month ($1,950 per month if you are blind), you may be denied Social Security benefits.